Robert W. Fuller: Structural reform and student life

 Fuller established a Education Commission made up of faculty, administration, and students to consider basic structural change in the curriculum and calendar.
 The Commission recommended a new calendar of four 7-week sessions, six for course work and the seventh for evaluation and counselling.
 The proposed schedule would permit students to study two subjects instead of four, allow two additional sessions and create year-round operation.
 The year-round operation would lead to an increase in the size of the student body and faculty.
-Among the other recommendations were a high ratio of students to faculty in some areas in order to allow a low ratio in others; a series of lectures for large student audiences, for which only a light amount of reading woud be required, encouraging students to take courses in a wider range of topics; an increase in independent work; decreasing requirments and increasing student responsibility, that is, to drop requirements as to subject matter, language, physical education, and departmental major.
+Among the other recommendations were a high ratio of students to faculty in some areas in order to allow a low ratio in others; a series of lectures for large student audiences, for which only a light amount of reading woud be required, encouraging students to take courses in a wider range of topics; an increase in independent work; decreasing requirements and increasing student responsibility, that is, to drop requirements as to subject matter, language, physical education, and departmental major.

 The college drew national attention for offering the option of co-ed dorms.
-Life Magazine ran a cover story in November 1970 that called the co-ed dorms a “marked success.”
-Fuller told the magazine “we operate on good old American basic: the majority of students rule and determine their own life style.”
+Life Magazine ran a cover story in November 1970 that called the co-ed dorms a "marked success".
+Fuller told the magazine "we operate on good old American basic: the majority of students rule and determine their own life style."